DarkTiengo/sinteagro/README.md

-# sinteagro
+﻿# sinteagro

 ################################################################################################################################################################
-Online system for apps in agrobusiness
+# Online system for apps in agrobusiness

 Initial focus on creating the template in bootstrap, so that it can be opened on any system, in the future it can become an app for mobile devices.
 Any help are welcome :)

+# Welcome

 My name is Rafael, I am Systems Analyst and Agronomist, and for years I've been trying to develop an online system that presents tools that help rural producers, from small to large, to have a satisfactory control of their business, with little or no cost.
 Initially I thought of developing tools that would directly support production, such as fertilization and production control, but anyone who knows the Brazilian producer knows that they have little education and need more general controls of business administration.